 Students will contact the Coordinator of Student Access Services each semester to secure accommodations forms for that particular semester.
 This provides the opportunity to review and discuss any changes that may be needed.

-Adaptive Listening Device is located in the Student Access Services Office in the Learning Resources Center (LRC), Room 106.
-This is designed for individuals having difficulty hearing the lecture in the classroom setting.
+Adaptive Listening Device – If you need an adaptive listening device, please contact Student Access services as soon as possible.
+Some options may be available or we may need time to acquire the needed device.
+Come to the Student Access Services Office in the Learning Resources Center (LRC), Room 106.
+These are designed for individuals having difficulty hearing the lecture in the classroom setting.

-Textbooks in Alternate format – can be provided; however this requires adequate notification.
-If this is an appropriate approved accommodation, please contact the Student Access Services Office at least a month before the beginning of our classes.
+Textbooks in Alternate format – Alt format can be provided.
+Adequate early notification means your texts will be ready when classes begin.
+If this is an appropriate approved accommodation, please contact the Student Access Services Office at least a month before the beginning of your classes.
 To initiate this process please complete the form which provides all of your textbook information.
+This process takes a few days!

 Alternate Format Textbook Request Form

-American Sign Language (ASL) or Communication Access Real-time Translation (CART) can be scheduled in classes for students with disabilities which prevent them from taking class notes.
+American Sign Language (ASL) or Communication Access Real-time Translation (CART) can be scheduled in classes for students with significant hearing disabilities which prevent them from taking class notes.
 Laptop computers will be used by the interns to provide students with a verbatim paper copy of the lecture.
-Volunteer classroom notetakers are also used for students needing this service.

 Assistive software available in the LRC